mcgill-robotics/AUV-2025/README.md

 	source ./devel/setup.bash

 ### Flashing Firmware

-If you have an Arduino you can wire it up to emmulate the thrusters on the AUV (see schematic - **TODO**).
+If you have an Arduino you can wire it up to emmulate the thrusters on the AUV.
 Upload the binary file by connecting the Arduino via USB (currently hardcoded assumption USB shows up as /dev/ttyACM0) and running the generated make target:

     catkin build --no-deps  propulsion --make-args propulsion_embedded_thrusters-upload

+_Note: This will eventually be phased out and embedded software will be located in the AUV-embedded-2023 repository_

 ## Running (on local machine)

-This starts a demo mission meant to run on a local machine for testing purposes, it does not launch the state_estimation package - you may publish to `/state` using rostopic pub (see controls package for example)

-    roslaunch bringup stub.launch &

-You can stub the state of the AUV by publishing a `geometry_msgs/Pose` message onto `/state` topic:
+This starts a demo mission that would make the AUV go forwards then backwards by publishing a `goemoetry_msgs/Wrench` message directly onto the propulsion package

-	rostopic pub -r 1 /state geometry_msgs/Pose \
-	"
-	position:
-	  x: 1.0
-	  y: 2.0
-	  z: -1.0
-	orientation:
-	  x: 0.0
-	  y: 1.0
-	  z: 0.0
-	  w: 0.0
-	"
+    roslaunch bringup test-02-surge.launch &

+You can see what messages are being published by running in a new terminal tab (make sure you source devel/setup.bash as environment variables will not carry over).
+To see the effort:

+    rostopic echo /effort

+To see the thruster intensities:

+    rostopic echo /propulsion/thruster_cmd

 ## Running (on AUV)